 Absences that are not medically-necessary are treated the same way as all other absences from class.
 Students should refer to the attendance policy in the class syllabus to understand possible academic consequences for missing class.
 We strongly recommend that students first meet with Student Services to determine if there might be a class schedule that would enable the student to still be enrolled full time while balancing their other needs.

 When students are admitted, Admissions asks them to notify their office if the student is a parent.
 Student parents are then placed in a parent mod and we make our best effort to have the schedule accommodate students with children.
-Students have a little more flexibility in the spring, when they can pick their elective classes.
+Students have a little more flexibility in Spring, when they can pick their elective classes.

 Student parents who live with dependent children and demonstrate financial need are eligible for a grant that may be applied toward housing/living expenses, dependent health insurance, child care, and/or tuition.
-More information is listed on the Graduate Division Website under the heading “Graduate Student Parent Grants”: http://grad.berkeley.edu/finan-cial/families/.
-Additionally, student parents are eligible for highly subsidized in-home or center-based back-up child care through the University.
+More information by Graduate Division Website about Support for Student Parents.
+Additionally, student parents are eligible for highly subsidized in-home or center-based back-up child care through the university.
 More information is available at the Back-Up Child Care Website.
 Students who work as Graduate Student Researchers may be eligible for child care expense reimbursement.
-Check the GSR Childcare Reimbursement Form
+Get more information on the GSR Childcare Reimbursement Form

-You should talk to the Career Development Office about how best to approach this with employers as this can vary by employer.
+You should talk to the Career Development Office (CDO) about how best to approach this with employers as this can vary by employer.
 The CDO is located in 290 Simon Hall and can be reached at 510-643-5370.

-If you go into labor before or during finals, please contact the Director of Student Services to create a delayed finals schedule.
+If you go into labor before or during finals, please contact Chelsea Yuan, Director of Student Services, Accessible Education to create a delayed finals schedule.

 Students who are expecting should make an appointment with Dean Hirshen in Student Services (280 Simon Hall or 510-643-2744).